Getting Started On Instagram For Business

 - Category: Select the category that best describes your brand’s industry or product/service offerings.

-- Contact options: Link all of the best ways for customers to contact you, like email, phone or physical address.
+- Contact options: Link all of the best ways for customers to contact you, like email, phone.

-- Action buttons: Add a call-to-action button right onto your Instagram profile, like “Order food,” “Book now,” “Reserve,” or “Get a quote.”
+- Action buttons: Add a call-to-action button right onto your Instagram profile, like“Book now,” or “Get a quote.”

 - Instagram story highlights: Add story highlights to your profile and categorize them based on the types of stories your brand typically creates.